 In the first week of classes I will learn more about each of your personal circumstances and backgrounds.
 Some of you might want to connect online with cadets at other military academies.
 Through IAMA and ISMS, we have contacts in more than two dozen countries, and we will attempt to have some online social events using Zoom to share perspectives on military academies.
 Let me know if you’re interested.

 POE102 is sometimes taken by upper year students who have transferred into the program, or been unable to schedule it earlier.
 If you have already completed POE116, POE205, or equivalent courses, you may be eligible to write a challenge exam.
+Speak to me about this.
 Contact me before the beginning of classes in order to discuss whether this is the best option for you.
-Challenge exams are typically written in the first week of classes.
+Challenge exams must be requested before the first class, and are typically written in the first week of classes.
 See Academic Regulations.
 Another alternative is to take a modified version of the course that fits your personal interests and fills gaps in your knowledge.
 The basic learning objectives can be met in a variety of ways.

 This is a mandatory course in the common core curriculum for ROTP cadets.
 This means that it is taught in multiple sections, and that certain elements must be common across all sections and both language groups.
-I will teach one section in the Fall term and another in the Winter term.
+I normally teach at least one section.
 The common elements are society (political socialization, and social cleavages), government (executive, legislative, administrative and judicial functions, federalism), and politics (elections, policies, public administration).
 Politics is not a spectator sport - it affects your lives and you are players in it.
 We will spend some time looking at where you get your news and information, and every week we will examine what’s going on in the world of politics.
 Early in the course you will commit to subjects for your written assignments, and some of you may opt for experiential learning projects (see above).

 POE372 Science, Technology, Politics, Society and the Environment